 to the console.
 Note: Encrypted destinations are not supported

---track-renames uses extra memory to keep track of all
+that it uses extra memory to keep track of all the rename candidates.

 Note also that

 --delete-after instead of